postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/view-and-analyze-api-reports.md

 >
 > Summary average response size may not match the average of the graph, because raw data is accounted for when calculating averages.
 In order to determine an accurate average, Postman does not calculate averages using data from already derived averages.

 Failed test runs are the number of failed tests for collection runs during a period of time.
-The summary average is calculated by taking into account all the days (even if no request is sent during a day).
+The summary average is calculated by taking into account all of the days in that time period (even if no requests are sent on certain days).

 ## Report detail